JasperJackalope/05homework-scheduler/README.md

 ## Credits

 Thank you Bryan and Shawn for pointing me in the right direction for my code.
 I used W3 schools to research and fill in the gaps, along with my friend (and coder) Cameron who helped me with the tricky bits.
-Finally, I used ChatGBT to debug the final stretches.
+Finally, I used ChatGPT to debug the final stretches.

 ## License